Immiora/the-narrow/wiki/places/Necropolis.md

 ### Necropolis

 Island south of [Magdalen](Magdalen).
 Place where the dead are sent to.
+Here, the [Ordained of Orana](Ordained) take care of Magdalen's recently deceased.